mmckeon16/everybody-votes/components/README.md

 ## Dependencies

-Add the following dependencies to your project:
+Add the following dependencies to your project: Test for the video

 ### Core Dependencies